 Considering the gravity of investing your most valuable resource, your time, the following information needs to be absorbed before you start; otherwise, you may waste a lot of your time and money...This page is designed with all learners in mind, at home or in the classroom.

 If you already know exactly what you want, go back to the home page and find the manuals needed to learn the platform of your choice.
 You will also find links to the free videos that support that learning path.
+Read to the bottom of the page.
 Otherwise...continue...

 Where to start...

 0.)
 These three videos discuss the three hardware/software platforms that we teach...in the order that you should learn them.
 Each of these surveys give you the landscape for the titled platform.
 Watch until satisfied and then go on to step #1 below the three listed videos.

 1.)
 You need a practical understanding of magnetism and electricity to be a competent electrician/technician/engineer/programmer in the industrial automation arena.
 We have several lectures free on our YouTube channel to that end.
 Click on the link below, watch lectures and return here to continue.

 Basic Electricity & Magnetism Lectures - Click HERE this is a playlist